fprasx/unlocked/mdbook/src/code/reclaim/push_pop.md

 ```

 This means that when there are no people accessing a `Descriptor`, there are
-also no people accessing the innter `WriteDescriptor`.
+also no people accessing the inner `WriteDescriptor`.
 Therefore, when a
 `Descriptor` is `retired`ed, the `WriteDescriptor` is also safe to `retire`
 because there are no references to it.
 Since no one can get a new reference to a
 `retire`ed `Descriptor`, no once can access the inner `WriteDescriptor`.